 Forces transaction controlled index files to be written directly to disk, skipping the calls to flush their OS buffers.

-Disables the FairCom DB Server from automatically adjusting the size of transaction log files to accommodate long records.
+Disables the FairCom Server from automatically adjusting the size of transaction log files to accommodate long records.

 Allows LOGIDX index file mode support to be forced on, off, or disabled.